HorusSoftwareUY/Maui.MaterialDesignControls/docs/Controls/horusstudio.maui.materialdesigncontrols.materialiconbutton.md

 ### <a id="properties-commandparameter"/>**CommandParameter**

 Gets or sets the parameter to pass to the MaterialIconButton.Command property.
- The default value is null.
  This is a bindable property.

 Property type: [Object](https://learn.microsoft.com/en-us/dotnet/api/system.object)<br>

+Default value: Null

 <br>

 ### <a id="properties-cornerradius"/>**CornerRadius**

 Gets or sets the corner radius for the button, in device-independent units.
  This is a bindable property.

 Property type: [Int32](https://learn.microsoft.com/en-us/dotnet/api/system.int32)<br>